quicwg/base-drafts/draft-ietf-quic-recovery.md

 for acknowledgement delays.
 These delays are computed using the ACK Delay field of the ACK frame as described in Section 19.3 of {{QUIC-TRANSPORT}}.

-When 0-RTT or 1-RTT ack-eliciting packets are received, a peer does not delay acknowledging them any longer than the period it advertised in the max_ack_delay transport parameter; see Section 18.2 of {{QUIC-TRANSPORT}}.
+When 0-RTT or 1-RTT ack-eliciting packets are received, a peer MUST NOT delay acknowledging them any longer than the period it advertised in the max_ack_delay transport parameter (Section 18.2 of {{QUIC-TRANSPORT}}), with the following exception.
+Prior to handshake confirmation, the peer might not have the packet protection keys for these packets when they are received.
+It might therefore buffer them and acknowledge them when the requisite keys become available.

-However, an endpoint MAY ignore max_ack_delay until the handshake is confirmed (Section 4.1.2 of {{QUIC-TLS}}).
-Prior to handshake confirmation, the peer's reported acknowledgement delays might exceed the peer's max_ack_delay because it might buffer undecryptable packets and acknowledge them when the requisite keys become available to it.
-Since these delays, when they occur, are measurable and limited to the handshake, the endpoint can use the delays without limiting them to the max_ack_delay and avoid unnecessarily inflating the smoothed_rtt estimate.
+Since the peer might report large acknowledgement delays, the endpoint MAY ignore max_ack_delay until the handshake is confirmed (Section 4.1.2 of
+{{QUIC-TLS}}).
+Since these acknowledgement delays, when they occur, are measurable and limited to the handshake, the endpoint can use them without limiting them to the max_ack_delay and avoid unnecessarily inflating the smoothed_rtt estimate.

 After the handshake is confirmed, any acknowledgement delays reported by the peer that are greater than its max_ack_delay are attributed to unintentional but